-- Put all ingredients into a food processor and mix until smooth.
+Put all ingredients into a food processor and mix until smooth.

-- Garnish with sour cream web by piping circles on top of the dip and dragging out with a toothpick to make the web.
+Garnish with sour cream web by piping circles on top of the dip and dragging out with a toothpick to make the web.

-- Garnish with a black olive spider.
+Garnish with a black olive spider.
 Cut one olive in half for the body.
 Use a small piece from a second olive for the head.
 Cut eight legs out of the remaining olive.

-- Serve with black olives and fresh vegetables, such as cucumber and celery.
+Serve with black olives and fresh vegetables, such as cucumber and celery.

-- To use dry black beans instead of canned, rinse your dry beans and sort out any that don’t look quite right.
+To use dry black beans instead of canned, rinse your dry beans and sort out any that don’t look quite right.
 Place in a large pan and cover the beans completely with water.
 Add a 1 tsp of salt and bring the beans to a boil over medium heat.
 Uncover and reduce the heat to simmer the beans until tender, approximately 1 to 1½ hours.

-This post may contain affiliate links.
+This post may contain affiliate links, which means I receive a small commission from sales made through those links.
+Thank you for supporting this blog at no additional cost to you.
 Please see my full disclosure policy for details.